ch3n9w/dev/README.md

 ## Introduction

-This repo contains my configuration of alacritty, tmux, zsh and neovim.
+This repo contains my configuration of kitty, tmux, zsh and neovim.

 ## Install